 Take the A47 into Leicester city centre.
-Follow signs to Rugby into Almond Road, and then turn into Aylestone Road.
+Follow signs to Rugby into Almond Road, and then turn into Ayleston Road.
 Swing a left into Walnut Street, then left into Filbert Street.
-If Tigers are not playing at home then park at Leicester Rugby Club which cost £3 in Almond Street which is a ten minute walk away from the stadium.
-If they are at home then park plenty of street parking around the Upperton Road area and on streets running off the
+If Tigers are not playing at home then park at Leicester Rugby Club which cost £8 in Almond Street which is a ten-minute walk away from the stadium.
+If they are at home then park plenty of street parking around the Upperton Road area and on streets running off the A5460 by the railway bridge.

-Page | 41

-Page

-41 A5460 by the railway bridge.

 Allow yourself a little extra time to get to the ground as traffic does tend to get quite congested near the stadium and recently a number of 'Residents Only Parking' schemes have been implemented on streets off the A5460 Narborough Road and Upperton Road, near to the ground, which means that street parking now has to be found further away from the stadium.
-You can park on side streets off Narborough Road but located around Imperial Road beside the church or on Fosse Road South, (if approaching from J21 of the M1) but this may then mean a 26 minute walk to the King Power Stadium.
+You can park on side streets off Narborough Road but located around Imperial Road beside the church or on Fosse Road South, (if approaching from J21 of the M1) but this may then mean a 26-minute walk to the King Power Stadium.
 You walk down to the Baptist Church then turn right into Upperton Road cross the River Scar and turn right and walk down to the Stadium.
-Alternatively you can park at Leicester Rugby Club (£10) which is a ten minute walk away from the stadium and the official car park in Filbert Street has to be pre-booked with the Club and costs £15 per car.
+Public Transport